blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 ### Fey Blessing (requires at least 17 WIS)
 You were approached by the fey for your child-like curiosity, as many wayfarers are.
 They bestowed upon you a blessing, a ward against those that would harm you.
-You may use your action to expend a hit die and become invisible for one minute.
+You may use your action to expend a stamina_die and become invisible for one minute.
 This effect requires your concentration, and if you cast a spell or make an attack, this effect ends.

 ### Natural Illusionist (requires at least 15 INT)
-For the express purpoose of sharing your special interest with others, you have learned the Minor Illusion spelll from the spell compendium volume 1, and may cast it by expending a hit die.
+For the express purpoose of sharing your special interest with others, you have learned the Minor Illusion spelll from the spell compendium volume 1, and may cast it by expending a stamina_die.